TarikEl/DoseCalcs/docs/source/GeneralConcept.rst

     Thyroid                 4.844505e-04   3.121624e-10   1.029      15964       0.019      19.303         0.987
     * ----------------------------------------------------------------------------------------------------------------------------------------------

+The file above represent results for 4 simulations, each simulation is indicated by the a header file and the corresponding scores quantity data in the scored region, each scored region data is given in a separated line.

+1. Header line

+SAF
+Liver
+gamma
+1
+Mono
+Isotropic
+Voxels
+400000Event
+13737602Step
+0.1mm
+0.001MeV
+1Wr
+MT
+0
+StepLevel
+400000MeV
+227380MeV
+6,02386e-09Sv
+Liver 0,0597098%
+Eye_lense_right 98.6154%
+0,000307729ms
+1.95382min

 How to get this results
 +++++++++++++++++++++++

 1. Which Computation mode!

 Sequential :

 Multi-threading :

 MPI :

 2. merge executable and input file

 Analysis
 --------

 prequisites to analysis
 +++++++++++++++++++++++

 1. Setting ROOT install directory

 2. /AnalysisData/ commands

 analysis executable and input file
 ++++++++++++++++++++++++++++++++++

 Analysis output directory and files
 +++++++++++++++++++++++++++++++++++

 Build directory Final Structure